Skip to content

 The remainder of this code should be fairly self-explanatory.
 We are getting the city value from the request object and the API key from the environment variable that should be passed when starting our project, OPENWEATHERMAP_API_KEY=XXXXXX npm run dev.

-Next the function passes this information to the Open Weather Map API and gets back data that is returned to the component.
+Next the function passes this information to the Open Weather Map API and gets back data that is returned to the browser-side component.

 Creating the CityComponent component